Now, you want to figure out the answer to the question: Which are the best sewing machine brands and which are the worst?

 This brand is most commonly known as the Viking in the United States and the Husqvarna in other parts outside the United States.

 This brand started producing sewing machines in the year 1972.
-This brand was actually a producer of heavy machinery like motorbikes, chainsaws and also, Swedish armaments.
+This brand was actually a producer of heavy machinery like motorbikes, chainsaws, and Swedish armaments.

 The same knowledge they carried to creating sewing machines.
 They have strong and quality sewing machines.
 Their sewing machines are also known to be a little bit on the silent side.

 From the year 2006, along with Pfaff and Singer, Husqvarna has been owned by SVP Worldwide.

 This sewing machine brand was found in Germany in the year 1862.
 It is, like Singer and Husqvarna, now owned by the brand SVP Worldwide.